mareluca675/EPP/README.md

 # EPP
 An English Preposition Practice
-# A simple educationl game which I use to practice different phrases I have to learn for English class
+# A simple educational game which I use to practice different phrases I have to learn for the English class